 This is a perfect illustration of how app ribbons can leverage relationships between other apps, which helps streamline your Method experience and give you more control over the information you’re expressing in individual apps.

 To illustrate how app ribbons work, we will go through the example displayed above.

 In order for App Ribbons to function, a relationship must exist between the two base tables of the app.

-Specifically, the pets table must have a dropdown field of Contacts.
-Note in the below diagram, the Pets table (called eduPets) has a dropdown field called
+Specifically, the Rewards table must have a dropdown field from the Contacts table.
+Note in the below diagram, the Rewards table has a dropdown field called

 To learn more about dropdowns and how they create relationships between tables, see Field Types.

 To create and set up an App Ribbon for your own custom tables, see the article Set Up an App Ribbon.